10 enrichment ideas for your dog - The Gibbons House

 Pop the lick mat in the freezer for an hour to increase the work your dog has to do to get the reward.

 You can even feed your dog their regular meal on a lick mat if you have one with large enough gaps.
-I spread Anayahs wet food on one and then push her kibble into it before freezing.
-This way, your dog is having their normal intake of food and calories just in a more enriching way.
+I spread Anayah’s wet food on one, then push her kibble into it before freezing.
+Your dog gets their normal intake of food and calories, just in a more enriching way.

 2 .
 Snuffle mats

-I use this most mornings to encourage Anayah to engage her brain first thing and set her up for the day, almost like us having a coffee!
+I use this some mornings to encourage Anayah to engage her brain first thing and set her up for the day, almost like us having a coffee.

-There are different sizes and styles so you can pick the one that is best suited for you and your dog.
+There are different sizes and styles available, so you can pick the one best suited to you and your dog.

 3 .
 Hide and seek - Treat addition

-Hide the treats in plain sight like on a dinning room chair or on the tv stand.
-You can start with 1 treat and work your way up, or go straight in.
-I limit 5 to each round or I forget where I hid them and if they don’t get found… smelly!
+Hide the treats in plain sight, like on a dining room chair or on the TV stand.
+You can start with one treat and work your way up.
+I limit it to five per round, or I forget where I hid them!

-Once your dog has the idea, you can make it harder by using less smelly treats and hiding them in better places.
-If you really want to test your dogs nose, use the garden!
+Once your dog has the idea, you can make it harder by using less smelly treats and hiding them in trickier places.
+If you really want to test your dog’s nose, use the garden.

 4 .
 Trick training and obedience

-Teaching new tricks and working on obedience can be a great way for you to bond with your dog as well as getting their brain to really work.
+Teaching new tricks and working on obedience can be a great way for you to bond with your dog, as well as getting their brain to really work.
+Additionally, you get a better behaved dog, and that’s always a win.

-There are the basics: Sit, stay, lie down, roll over, high five etc. But how well does your dog perform each one?
-Do they listen first time every time?
+There are the basics — sit, lie down, roll over, high five, and so on.
+But how well does your dog perform each one?
+Do they listen first time, every time?
 If not, you can spend some time on that.
+If in doubt, start from the beginning and go through all the steps again.

 Then there are the harder ones like Play dead, whisper, figure of 8 etc. Teaching new tricks can improve your dogs concentration in all aspects of their life.